 And when people opt to pay with one of these, the money they spend gets deducted straight from their bank balance.

-All three varieties of debit card function in the same way: the customer pays with their card (via chip & PIN, contactless, over the phone or online) and then the money’s withdrawn directly from their account - usually on the same day but in some cases, it can take 48-72 hours.
+All three varieties of debit card function in the same way: the customer pays with their card through a card machine (via chip & PIN, contactless, over the phone) or online and then the money’s withdrawn directly from their account - usually on the same day but in some cases, it can take 48-72 hours.

 Debit cards can be a useful alternative to carrying cash, but research shows people typically spend more on impulse with plastic, as they’re less restricted.